K-12 Schools

 Marketing and Advertising Your BIT/CARE Team

-This discussion is based on the importance of educating your community about how to share concerns with your team.
-We will discuss creating brochures and handouts and look at examples of PSA awareness videos and BIT/CARE websites.
+This discussion focuses on the importance of educating your community on how to share concerns with your team.
+We will discuss creating brochures and handouts, and look at examples of PSA awareness videos and BIT/CARE websites.
 For more information or to schedule a training, contact bethany@dprep.com.

 Mindset Active Assailant Program

-DPrep Safety’s Mindset Active Assailant Program blends the leading research in psychology, law enforcement, military theory, and experience to emphasize early preparation before an attack, attending to your surroundings to improve reaction time, and wisely choosing the best course of action that leads to a better chance of survival.
+DPrep Safety’s Mindset Active Assailant Program blends the leading research in psychology, law enforcement, and military theory to emphasize early preparation before an attack, attention to your surroundings to improve reaction time, and wise choice of the best course of action to increase your chances of survival.
 Mindset teaches threat preparedness, awareness, and the development of critical decision skills to improve the chances of survival.
 There are many approaches to violent assailants and active shooters.
-Some prioritize fighting and defending against active assailants, others focus on early readiness and live drills to form habits and ensure students and employees know what to do before the incident.
+Some prioritize fighting and defending against active assailants, while others focus on early readiness and live drills to form habits and ensure students and employees know what to do before the incident.
 The Mindset approach teaches proactive situational awareness connected to practical application.
-We build the habits and muscle memory to respond quickly in response to the level of threat and danger.
+We build habits and muscle memory to respond quickly to levels of threat and danger.
 Mindset educates and empowers communities and educational institutions by providing best-in-class research and practical techniques to keep students, staff, faculty, and employees safe.
 For more information or to schedule a training, contact bethany@dprep.com or visit https://www.dprepsafety.com/safety.

 Mitigating Bias in Information Gathering, Decision Making and Interventions

-Bias impacts the way we see the world and make choices about how we interact with others.
+Bias shapes how we see the world and how we choose to interact with others.
 The goal of this workshop is to better understand and mitigate bias in our processes.
-This training provides an opportunity to explore how each of us sees the world and widens the aperture of awareness when working with others through assessment, crisis de-escalation and interventions.
-This workshop teaches the importance of improving the accuracy and validity of our processes as they apply to the three critical areas of gathering information, making decisions, and developing interventions.
+This training provides an opportunity to explore how each of us sees the world and widens the aperture of awareness when working with others through assessment, crisis de-escalation, and interventions.
+This workshop emphasizes the importance of improving the accuracy and validity of our processes across the three critical areas of gathering information, making decisions, and developing interventions.
 For more information or to schedule a training, contact bethany@dprep.com or visit https://www.dprepsafety.com/safety.

 Student Reunification and How It Works

-Our experienced instructors will provide you with tools and training to lead you through a reunification process to include how to engage with first responders, parents and the community.
+Our experienced instructors will provide you with tools and training to lead you through a reunification process, including how to engage with first responders, parents, and the community.
 For more information or to schedule a training, contact bethany@dprep.com.

 Suicide and Underserved Populations